 Visit the Benedictine Monastery of São Martinho de Tibães

 The Benedictine Monastery of São Martinho de Tibães sits 5km outside of the centre of Braga.
 Religious or not, the monastery is well worth a visit.
 This is far more than “just another” spiritual building.

-São Martinho de Tibães is encompassed by stunning, expansive gardens filled with flowers and a lake lined with centenarian trees (Lago do Mosteiro de Tibães).
+São Martinho de Tibães is encompassed by stunning, expansive gardens filled with flowers and a lake lined with centenarian trees.
+The lake is known as Lago do Mosteiro de Tibães.
 You could easily dedicate half a day to wandering through the grounds and exploring the various buildings here.

-Take the Time to Get Lost in Braga
+Take the Time to Get Lost in Braga’s Backstreets

-Braga is a Photographer’s dream and it is difficult not to be amazed when you are greeted with charming pastel-coloured houses and old fashioned storefronts at every turn.
+Braga is a Photographer’s dream and it is difficult not to be amazed at the city’s sights.
+Here, when you are greeted with charming pastel-coloured houses and old-fashioned storefronts at every turn.